September 4, 2020

 The most important thing to remember when you are shadowing is to stay out of the way.
 Don’t interrupt your mentor with your questions.
 Wait for them to finish with a patient before you ask.
 Physician assistants usually work with patients constantly and you should never get in the way of providing care.

-Our doctors at Global Pre-Meds offer you a personal letter of recommendation upon completion of our program.
+Our mentors at Global Pre-Meds offer you a personal letter of recommendation upon completion of our hospital doctor shadowing program.
 They will spend two weeks and 40 hours with you, so they will have a good understanding of who you are and your potential in the medical field.

 PA school can be very competitive.
 The job of physician assistant generally requires less time in school, but with many of the benefits and training of a physician.
 It would be to your advantage to find ways to make your PA school application stand out with quality shadowing and health care experiences.